 We may never know for sure how these coins left the Mint, but there is a general consensus among scholars that a Mint cashier by the name of George McCann exchanged about 20 1933's doomed for destruction and replaced them with earlier dated Double Eagles.
 This way, the accounting books would balance, and nobody would realize that anything was amiss.

 What we do know for sure is that a Philadelphia area jeweler by the name of Israel Switt came into possession of at least 19 of the coins.
+Although, the Secret Service was aware of these coins circulating in the underground rare coin market, was difficult for them to track them down and confiscate them.

 The Coin of a King